Oncology Specialty Residency

 Journal Clubs: The resident will present oncology related journal clubs to the pharmacy staff/students 4 times throughout the year (2 on inpatient rotations and 2 on outpatient rotations)

 Skagg’s School of Pharmacy and Pharmaceutical Sciences: Involvement with UCSD’s School of Pharmacy will vary.
-The resident will act as a conference leader for one of the 3rd year therapeutics course in which the oncology topics are covered.
+The resident will act as a conference leader for the 3rd year therapeutics course in which the oncology topics are covered.
 The resident may be asked to give a lecture, write cases for this therapeutics course, or prepare exam questions based on the lectures presented.
-Residents will also have multiple opportunities to directly precept 4th year pharmacy students who are currently on rotation with the resident.
+Residents will also have multiple opportunities to directly precept 4th year pharmacy students who are currently on rotation with them

 PGY2 residents have the option of participating in the San Diego Pharmacy Residency Leaders (SDPRL) Teaching Certificate Program which includes a seminar series with residents from other county-wide residency programs.
 Seminar topics will focus on teaching and preceptor development.
 Alternatively, residents may select certain seminars to attend based on their interest areas.